 With a overriding passion for the preservation and restoration of wild land, native plants and biodiversity, I am actively involved in the healing and growth of our 80 acre botanical sanctuary and wildlife refuge.
 Through my work in the reintroduction of indigenous plant species, propagation of existing species, and an ongoing biological survey of the land, I continue to fall ever deeper in love with the unique beauty of the Gila bioregion of New Mexico.
 The riparian canyon I live and work in is surrounded on all sides by the Gila National Forest and is seven river crossings from the nearest road.
 Our rustic homestead is built beside thousand year old Mogollon ruins, and the ancient song of this special place is clear to all who listen.

-In addition to my teaching work and clinical practice, I co-organize/direct the Traditions in the Western Herbalism Conference, an international event held each September in the mountain Southwest.
+In addition to my teaching work and clinical practice, I co-organize/direct the Good Medicine Confluence, an international event held each Spring in the mountain Southwest.
 The HerbFolk Gathering is focused on providing a celebratory venue for bringing together the many and varied herbal traditions of the world while providing experience-based knowledge to students and practitioners.
 I also co-edit/publish Plant Healer: A Journal of Traditional Herbalism, an online quarterly magazine that includes columns, articles and artwork by some of the English-speaking world’s most compelling and knowledgeable practitioners and artists.